-The District was organized in May 2010, concurrently with Harmony Technology Park Metropolitan District No. 1 ("District No. 1") and Harmony Technology Park Metropolitan District No. 3, ("District No. 3") as a quasi-municipal corporation and political subdivision established under the State of Colorado Special District Act.
+The District was organized on May 24,2010, pursuant to an Order and Decree issued by the District Court, Larimer County, concurrently with Harmony Technology Park Metropolitan District No. 1 ("District No. 1") and Harmony Technology Park Metropolitan District No. 3, ("District No. 3") as a quasi-municipal corporation and political subdivision established under the State of Colorado Special District Act.
 The District was established to finance and construct certain public infrastructure improvements that benefit the property owners and citizens of the District.
 During 2018, District No. 1 and District No. 3 passed a resolution to dissolve, and on May 15, 2018 both Districts were dissolved.
-During 2019, the District changed its name to Harmony Technology Park Metropolitan District.
+On January 28, 2019, the District changed its name to Harmony Technology Park Metropolitan District.
 The District's primary revenues are property taxes.
 The District is governed by an elected Board of Directors.